 The Quantum Photonics Laboratory is located in Henley Hall -- the home of the Institute of Energy Efficiency (IEE) and the QPL.
 Our lab is equipped with state-of-the-art instrumentation and quantum photonic experiments and testbeds, with capabilities that include:

-- Photonic Integrated Circuit (PIC) Testing: We have several PIC testing stations with fiber input/output, DC and RF electrical probes, microscopes for positioning and stabilization, and a variety of tunable lasers and electronic control instrumentation.
+- Photonic Integrated Circuit (PIC) Testing: We have several PIC testing stations with fiber input/output, DC and RF electrical probes, microscopes for positioning and stabilization, a variety of tunable lasers in the NIR and telecommunications bands, and high-speed electronic control instrumentation.

 - Cryogenics: A 4K closed-cycle cryostat with XYZ nanopositioning, low-working distance optical access, and DC-to-microwave electronic probe capabilities.
 The QPL also operates a 10 mK dilution refrigerator system with a customized vibration-stabilized optical confocal microscope combined with microwave electronics in the Quantum Foundry Low-Temperature Optics Lab in CNSI.